handracs2007/sites/blog/certocsp/index.md

 ```

 ---
 That's all.
-It looks very easy and straight-forward.
+It is very easy and straight-forward.

 I hope this is helpful and the source code for this is available at Github [here](https://github.com/handracs2007/certocsp){:target=_blank}.